Indulge in Homemade Mexican Fried Ice Cream Delight

 Common Mistakes to Avoid

-• Overmixing the batter: This can lead to cracks in your cheesecake, so mix just until combined.
+• Overmixing the batter can lead to a dense cake, so mix until just combined.

 Essential Techniques